rdfjs/data-model-spec/interface-spec.md

 **Methods:**

 - `boolean .equals(Term other)` returns true if and only if the argument is a) of the same type b) has the same contents (value and, if applicable, type or language)
-- `.toCanonical()` returns a canonical string representation of the term.
+- `String .toCanonical()` returns a canonical string representation of the term.
   For IRIs, BlankNodes and Literals the [N-Triples canonical form](https://www.w3.org/TR/n-triples/#canonical-ntriples) must be used.
   Variables must return the variable name prefixed with a question mark (example: `?a`).